Aquarela-Advanced-Analytics/r2vortx/README.md

 Contributors of this project should get in touch to get over Github to get the APIkeys.

+## How VORTX works with spreadsheets?

+Here is a simple video showing its operation - https://www.youtube.com/watch?v=jifOmAX4-qI

 ## Projetct Dictionary

+### LICENSE
+Just the descriptions of the adopted Licese for this code.

+### README.MD
+They said we have to have it, so we have it.

+### r2vortx.Rproj
+Local Rstudio project

 ### R
 The R directory contains various files with function definitions (but only function definitions - no code that actually runs).
 The code itself should be on the root directory.